gdavis/Mimir-ReleaseNotes/macos/Mimir-1.5.0.md

 ## Changes & Fixes
+- Added support to import libraries from Apple Podcasts
+- Added animation to fade in images when they are loaded
+- Added context menu actions to move podcasts or groups to the top level when in a parent group
 - Added new error alerts that display when the application encounters problems
+- Added new option to disable window blur effects that can improve overall window performance
 - Added new keyboard shortcuts to show different application windows
 - Added Silence Skip sound slider to control sound volume in the Effects Preferences tab
 - Added Voice Boost switch and volume slider in the Effects Preferences tab